onthway/jekyll/README.markdown

 This is a fork of [jekyll], a lightweight static website generator, adding support for [pandoc] via the [pandoc-ruby] gem.
+The modified version of jekyll lives on the `pandoc-ruby` branch.
+To get the goods,

+    git clone git@github.com:dsanson/jekyll.git -b pandoc-ruby

+Then, from within the cloned directory,

+	gem build jekyll.gemspec
+	gem install jekyll-x-x-x.gem

-To use pandoc support, add something like
+To use the pandoc support, add something like

 	markdown 	: rdiscount
 	pandoc      :